A city of reds, ochres, porticos and pork.

 [BOLOGNA, ITALY] — Bologna was about 237th on my list of places I wanted to visit, but when a Rome school buddy of mine suggested we meet there to eat, I jumped at the chance.
 Man oh man what a gorgeous city.
 Almost every block is covered with some sort of portico, centuries old.

-I was there in October, so the warm autumn sunlight weighed heavy on all the nooks and crannies of the city.
-Each corner revealing some beautiful hue of red, with the perfect patina.
+I was there in October, so the golden autumn sunlight weighed heavy on all the nooks and crannies of the city.
+Each corner revealing some beautiful hue of red and ochre, with the perfect patina.
 You walk around the corner and BOOM, another amazing palette of colors.
 And the reflected light gave off a glow that washed the whole city in red.

 There’s reason why Italians have always called Bologna “La Rossa” (The Red One).